oss-aspen/Rappel/notebooks/README.md

     ├── demo_augur         <- EDA from Augur demo notebooks
     ├── performance        <- EDA
-    ├── dash               <- notebooks for dash app
+    ├── explorer           <- notebooks for dash app
     │   ├── overview       <- notebooks for overview page of the dash app